mwolfson/AndroidAVDRepo/README.md

 AndroidAVDRepo
 ==============

-A collection of pre-configured Android emulator images (AVD and ini files).
+A collection of pre-configured Android emulator images.

 What this is for:
 -----------------